You spent what on running socks?!

 There’s a wide variety available here and though I trend towards the thin Swiftwicks a lot, I do love my Drymax socks for a softer ride.
 Generally the cushion will be on the heel and toes, which are the hot spots for most runners.
 Be sure to try on your shoes with different socks to ensure the fit isn’t too tight with something thicker.

-Most of you know about knee high compression socks by now (if not read this post on why they work).
+Most of you know about knee high compression socks by now (if not read this post on why compression socks work).
 I love wearing these on race day, but actually enjoy low cut compression socks on other runs!

 Especially as I increase mileage I find wearing them after my long run for the rest of my day as I walk around feels great.